Place of Instruction

-The Norwegian courses do not give credit for applicants with Norwegian as their primary Language.
+The Norwegian courses do not give credits for applicants with Norwegian as their first Language.

 The courses can be combined as follows:

 After successfully completing this course, students will have:

 Learned to read, speak and write about topics that are covered in the course.